meitu/MTHawkeye/doc/time-consuming/anr-tracer.md

 # Hawkeye - ANR Trace

-`ANR Trace` is used to capture the main thread block event, and will sampling the main thread stack frame when the jam occurs.
+`ANR Trace` is used to capture the main thread stalling event, and will sampling the main thread stack frame when the jam occurs.

 ## 0x00 Usage